GoogleCloudPlatform/community/tutorials/dlp-hybrid-inspect/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 Cloud Data Loss Prevention (Cloud DLP) can help you to discover, inspect, and classify sensitive elements in your data.
-This document shows how to use the Cloud
+This document shows how to use Cloud
-DLP [_hybrid inspection jobs_](https://cloud.google.com/dlp/docs/concepts-hybrid-jobs) with a JDBC driver to inspect samples of tables in a SQL database like MySQL, SQL Server, or PostgreSQL.
+DLP [hybrid inspection jobs](https://cloud.google.com/dlp/docs/concepts-hybrid-jobs) with a JDBC driver to inspect samples of tables in a SQL database like MySQL, SQL Server, or PostgreSQL.

 For a video demonstration, see